 By far the most authentic and delicious Thai restaurant we sampled in London is Papaya Tree in Kensington.
 The friendly owner is originally from Vietnam and, though the meals she makes are essentially Thai, you no doubt feel her homegrown roots in the dishes.
 The result is a combination of tastes that even in Thailand I have not enjoyed as much.

-The restaurant is very low key.
+The restaurant is very low-key.
 In fact, it is practically underground.
-The entrance leads you to a staircase which descends to a lower level beneath the street.
+The entrance leads you to a staircase that descends to a lower level beneath the street.
 Your eyes are then greeted by tables covered with white cloth and walls covered with photographs depicting scenes from special family events.
 You can easily sense this place has been around for a few decades (the original owners opened the restaurant in 1960) and that it’s a family-owned business.

 A couple of tips before we move along.
 Get to know the owner.
 Her story, like many others who moved to London for work, is very interesting.
 Finally, if you’re not into spicy food, let the waiters know so they can assist in choosing a meal that won’t make you run for ice-cold water.

 Though Spain isn’t as far from London as Thailand and India are, you can nonetheless find awesome Tapas not far from the River Thames.
 I recommend hitting Casa Brindisa on 7-9 Exhibition Road after a morning visit to one of the nearby museums such as the Natural History Museum and Science Museum, to name just a few.
 We were looking for an unfussy place where we could relax and grab an easy late lunch.
 This place definitely hit the spot.

 Casa Brindisa not only offers a great selection of tapas but also a good choice of Spanish wine.
 Ask for a table near the passage-facing window so you can do a bit of people watching across to the cafés and other unique eateries around.